google/xls/docs_src/ir_semantics.md

 #### **`array`**

-Constructs a array of its operands.
+Constructs an array of its operands.

 ```
 result = array(operand_{0}, ..., operand_{N-1})